harpreetsethi/gettincleaningdatacp/README.md

 ####Structure of the R Script
 #####Getting the files
 Script checks if there is a directory called UCI HAR Dataset in the directory from where the R session was invoked.
 If not it downloads the file (as SamsungData.zip) and unzips it.
-Please remember that this action takes place in the directory from where the R session was invoked.
+Please remember that this action takes place in the directory from where the R session was invoked (working directory).
 There has been no attempt made to change the current working directory.
+Later on when tidy data sets are stored in a physical file, their absolute paths are printed for convenience.

 #####Loading library
 Main data transformation package used by the R script is dplyr.
 The script checks if the package is installed, if yes then it loads it otherwise it tries to install and load the package.
 In case the install/load fails,the script stops with the message "Package dplyr not found".
 You will need to consult online forums to figure out the reason behind installation/load failure.